“War is Peace”

 The Big Brother – A Figure that Transcends Geopolitical and Social Boundaries

 Head of the Party, the supreme leader of Oceania, Big Brother, is a mammoth figure which has always existed.
 No one has seen him, yet his eyes are everywhere.
 He knows everything about everything and everyone on the planet.
-He loves the people of Oceania and takes merciless decisions to safeguard people’s interests.
+He loves the people of Oceania and makes merciless decisions to safeguard people’s interests.
 In Oceania, there’s absolutely no freedom as we perceive it to be in the 21st Century.
 Every aspect of human life, from the food they eat to the clothes they wear, is state-controlled.
 And that too, in the name of the “betterment of the people of Oceania”.

 Reflection of a Human Mind

 The depiction of the evil that a human mind is capable of is simply phenomenal and makes us question each and everything that we see around us in this day and age.
-The Party controls the mind of the people so much that every single person is continuously spying on others, with even children ready to give in their parents on the slightest suspicion.
+The Party controls the mind of the people so much that every single person is continuously spying on others, with even children ready to give in to their parents on the slightest suspicion.

 1984 can be best described as a portrayal of what the human life could become if fascism takes over the world.
 All in all, it is a book that every individual must read, irrespective of personal ideological inclinations.